george-simon/tableau-challenge/README.md

 * 2019 - month range (July - December)
 * 2020 - month range (May - October)

+## Data Aggregation
+### Python / Jupyter Notebook
+Most of the aggregation of the data is lined out in the jupyter notebook labelled: "*citibike-data-cleaning*".
+The data sets consisted of millions of lines so pairing it down to digestable frames to input into Tableau Public was key.

 ## Visualizations

 #### CitiBike Locations & Popularity 2019 (Jul - Dec)